 The field of restorative practices has achieved a high degree of visibility.
 Increasingly, the question is not whether restorative approaches are a good idea, but how these approaches can be deepened and sustained.
 Critical elements of change include skilled leadership, clear objectives, long-range vision, and a plan to achieve that vision.
 We want to hear about your experience and knowledge in this area.
 We welcome "outside-the-box" approaches and ideas from other disciplines that can help inform the field of restorative practices.

-“Coming to this conference makes me believe we can accomplish many things for the community and for our own people.”
+“Coming to these conferences makes me believe we can accomplish many things for the community and for our own people.”

-“It's been very good seeing people doing this all over the world and hearing others' experiences and stories.
-It's given me motivation to keep going.”
+“It's good seeing people doing this all over the world and hearing others' experiences and stories.
+It gives me motivation to keep going.”

 “The greatest benefit is the connections you make with other like-minded professionals from around the world dedicated to the development and application of RP in a wide variety of settings.”

 Steve Young, Principal, Stouffville, Ontario